 The BHI is generously funded by the John Templeton Foundation and the Gordon and Betty Moore Foundation.
 Harvard University allocated office space for the BHI on the second floor of 20 Garden Street in Cambridge, Massachusetts.
 The BHI is an independent Center within the Faculty of Arts & Sciences at Harvard University, involving a collaboration between the Astronomy, Physics, Mathematics, History of Science, and Philosophy departments at Harvard as well as the Smithsonian Astrophysical Observatory

-Among its activities, the BHI holds a weekly lunch+colloquium forum on Tuesdays between 1-2:30PM in the BHI Conference Room.
+Among its activities, the BHI holds a weekly lunch+colloquium forum on Mondays at 11am in the BHI Conference Room.